-As consulting has become more popular (frantically so), we are getting increasing numbers of emails from undergrads – and even high schoolers – asking us what they should major in and which majors are deal-breakers if they want to break into consulting.
+As consulting has become more popular (frantically so), we receive dozens of emails per month from undergrads – and even high schoolers – asking us what they should major in and which majors are deal-breakers if they want to break into consulting.
 Understanding the majors that are the top feeders into consulting can help you get a head start on landing your dream career.

 Here at MC, we’re always looking for new ways to help you land your dream consulting internship (and job!).